pnp/sp-dev-fx-webparts/samples/react-spfx-webcam/README.md

 This Web Part illustrates the following concepts on top of the SharePoint Framework:

 * Using react framework in SPFx webpart
-* Using React-webcam npm package in SPFx webpart
+* Using react-webcam npm package in SPFx webpart
-* Open web cam or mobile camera to catpure photo and display in img html element
+* Open web cam or mobile camera to capture photo and display in img html element

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-spfx-webcam" />